Annual Conference and Exhibition 2023

 maxietom@yahoo.com

 Recovering and restoring services, the changing needs of populations, squeezed budgets, a workforce that’s struggling to cope with demand.
 These are just some of the many challenges keeping you up at night.
 NHS SCW know that, more than ever, you need support to find solutions to your pinch-points.
-As an NHS organisation bringing together some of the brightest and best in health and social care, NHS SCW is perfectly placed to help you define your issues and co-design solutions.
-As partners, we’ll support you at every step of your journey to overcome the pandemic pressures and ultimately, to help you provide the best possible care to people.
+As an NHS organisation bringing together some of the brightest and best in health and social care, they are perfectly placed to help you define your issues and co-design solutions.
+As partners, they’re dedicated to supporting you at every step of your journey to address your most pressing problems, and ultimately, to help you provide the best possible care to people.

 Get in touch